BSc (Hons) Psychology

 |*Programmes run subject to demand.|

-- Provides you with an in-depth grounding in theory and contemporary psychology
+- Gain an in-depth grounding in theory and research

 - Prepares you for employment, future study or training